projectcalico/cni-plugin/README.md

 # Calico Networking for CNI

-`calico-cni` offers basic Calico networking as a CNI plugin.
+`calico-cni` offers Calico networking as a CNI plugin.

 ## Building the plugin locally